In this MariaDB Tutorial, Let us see, how to remove user in MariaDB. Here we will see a few examples on the related topics.

 In this, you will learn how to remove root user in MariaDB.

-Removing the root user will throw connection refused errors which will result in malfunctioning of the server.
-So, it is suggested not to remove the root user even if you want to remove it for experiment purposes then you can create a new user with all the privileges the same as the root user.
+Removing the root user will throw connection refused errors, resulting in the server malfunctioning.
+So, it is suggested that the root user not be removed.
+Even if you want to remove it for experimental purposes, you can create a new user with all the privileges of the root user.

-For this, you need to use the DROP USER statement which is used to remove the root user.
+For this, you need to use the DROP USER statement to remove the root user.

 DROP USER 'root'@'localhost';